 Fixed Wireless Technology

-Before installation, addresses must pass a line of sight pre-qualification to make sure that your area is serviceable.
-Businesses outside of the main CBDs that are not cost efficient or geographically convenient for fixed lines will benefit greatly from switching to this technology.
-The growing infrastructure of wireless networks also allows failover and redundancy for connectivity that wired connections simply cannot offer, making downtimes significantly lower.
+Businesses located outside of main CBDs—where FTTP wouldn’t be available—can benefit greatly from fixed wireless technology.
+The growing infrastructure of wireless networks allows failover and redundancy for connectivity that wired connections simply cannot offer, making downtimes significantly lower.

 Preparing for the Switch

-At Alltel, we are committed to making your move to NBN as smooth as possible.
+Check which technology is available at your address and when it will be rolled out through Alltel’s NBN coverage map.At Alltel, we are committed to making your move to NBN as smooth as possible.
 In fact, we provide business phone systems that are NBN ready to make your switch hassle-free.